insum-labs/starter-project-template/README.md

 ## Setup

 * Replace `CHANGEME` references throughout this project.
 Each substitution should be evident in each file.
-* Remove directories that won't apply to your project (ie. data, templates, etc...)
+* Remove directories that don't apply to your project (ie. data, templates, etc...)

 ## Folder Structure